error311/FileRise/README.md

 If you prefer to run FileRise on a traditional web server (LAMP stack or similar):

-- **Requirements:** PHP 8.1 or higher, Apache (with mod_php) or another web server configured for PHP.
+- **Requirements:** PHP 8.3 or higher, Apache (with mod_php) or another web server configured for PHP.
 Ensure PHP extensions json, curl, and zip are enabled.
 No database needed.
 - **Download Files:** Clone this repo or download the [latest release archive](https://github.com/error311/FileRise/releases).

 ``` bash
 git clone https://github.com/error311/FileRise.git
 ```

-Place the files into your web server’s directory (e.g., `/var/www/public`).
+Place the files into your web server’s directory (e.g., `/var/www/`).
 It can be in a subfolder (just adjust the `BASE_URL` in config as below).

-- **Composer Dependencies:** If you plan to use OIDC (SSO login), install Composer and run `composer install` in the FileRise directory.
+- **Composer Dependencies:** Install Composer and run `composer install` in the FileRise directory.
 (This pulls in a couple of PHP libraries like jumbojett/openid-connect for OAuth support.)

 - **Folder Permissions:** Ensure the server can write to the following directories (create them if they don’t exist):